VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 ## Particle

-`Particle`s are a kind of lightweight, reusable `Entity`, that are instantiated by `ParticleSystem`s.
-They don’t exist in the `Stage` as childs of it, although they can interact with other `Actor`s by means of collisions.
+[Particle](/documentation/api/class-particle/)s are a kind of lightweight, reusable [Entity](/documentation/api/class-entity/), that are instantiated by [ParticleSystem](/documentation/api/class-particlesystem/)s.
+They don’t exist in the [Stage](/documentation/api/class-stage/) as childs of it, although they can interact with other [Actor](/documentation/api/class-actor/)s by means of collisions.

-`Particle`s manage their components in a more specific and constrained way than `Actor`s in order to be as performant as possible, to reduce their memory footprint and to make it possible their reutilization to reduce the overhead of constantly creating and destroying them.
+[Particle](/documentation/api/class-particle/)s manage their components in a more specific and constrained way than [Actor](/documentation/api/class-actor/)s in order to be as performant as possible, to reduce their memory footprint and to make it possible their reutilization to reduce the overhead of constantly creating and destroying them.

 ```cpp
 ParticleROMSpec SomeParticleSpec =